-In the first half of 2022, we expect to initiate our pivotal Phase 3 EMANATE clinical trial, a randomized, doubleblind, placebo-controlled trial, designed to evaluate setmelanotide in five independent sub-studies in patients with obesity due to: a heterozygous variant of the POMC/PCSK1 genes or LEPR gene, certain variants of the SRC1 gene or the SH2B1 gene, or PCSK1 N221D deletions within the MC4R pathway.
-The epidemiology estimates for the indications being studied in our Phase 3 EMANATE trial suggest that between 100,000 to 200,000 U.S. patients with one of these genetic deficiencies have the potential to respond to setmelanotide.
+The ongoing pivotal Phase 3 EMANATE clinical trial is a randomized, double-blind, placebo-controlled trial, designed to evaluate setmelanotide in four independent sub-studies in patients with obesity due to: a heterozygous variant of the POMC/PCSK1 genes or LEPR gene, certain variants of the SRC1 gene or the SH2B1 gene.
+The epidemiology estimates for the indications being studied in our Phase 3 EMANATE trial suggest that approximately 53,000 U.S. patients with one of these genetic deficiencies have the potential to respond to setmelanotide.

 POMC, PCSK1 and LEPR are core genes of the MC4R pathway.
-Heterozygous variants in POMC, PCSK1 and LEPR have been associated with clinical obesity that may be due to a MC4R pathway dysfunction.
+Heterozygous variants in POMC, PCSK1 and LEPR have been associated with clinical obesity that may be due to MC4R pathway dysfunction.
 Obesity due to rare variants in the SRC1 gene is an autosomal dominant disorder that is characterized by early-onset severe obesity and hyperphagia, as SRC1 variants found in individuals with severe obesity significantly impaired leptin-induced POMC expression (Yang et al 2019, Nat Comm.
 10, Article 1718).
 Specifically, SRC1 is a transcriptional coactivator that has links to both the leptin receptor and to POMC.
 When the leptin receptor is activated, SRC1 is activated through a cascade of events that then drives the expression of POMC.
 Individuals who have heterozygous loss-of-function variants in their SRC1 genes can have insufficient leptin receptor activation of the MC4R pathway as a result of decreased POMC expression.
 This decreases the amount of available MSH to activate the MC4R, consequently resulting in hyperphagia and obesity in these individuals.
-Obesity due to variants in the SHWB1 gene is a rare genetic disease that is characterized by early-onset severe obesity, hyperphagia, hyperinsulinemia, and reduced final height.
+Obesity due to variants in the SH2B1 gene is a rare genetic disease that is characterized by early-onset severe obesity, hyperphagia, hyperinsulinemia, and reduced final height.
 SH2B1 variants can arise through either DNA variants in the SH2B1 gene or through chromosomal deletions (chromosome 16) that encompass the SH2B1 gene.
 In both cases, dysfunction/loss of only one copy of the SH2B1 gene is sufficient to give rise to obesity and hyperphagia.
 The SH2B1 protein has been shown to have direct links to the MC4R-pathway.
 Specifically, SH2B1 is an adapter protein that amplifies the signal coming through the leptin receptor.
-In individuals who carry heterozygote loss of function mutations in SH2B1 or a chromosomal deletion that remove the SH2B1 from the chromosome, individuals may have insufficient leptin receptor activity activation of their MC4R pathway.
+In individuals who carry heterozygote loss of function mutations in SH2B1 or a chromosomal deletion that removes the SH2B1 from the chromosome, individuals may have insufficient leptin receptor activity activation of their MC4R pathway.
 This gives rise to a well-documented form of severe early-onset obesity and hyperphagia.

-Proof of concept achieved in exploratory Phase 2 Basket Study
+Proof of Concept Achieved in Exploratory Phase 2 Basket Study

 In January 2021, we announced proof-of-concept data from our exploratory Phase 2 Basket Study in multiple patient cohorts of patients with severe obesity due to a variant in one of the two alleles in the POMC, PCSK1, or LEPR genes (PPL HET obesity), as well as the SRC1 and SH2B1 genes.
 We provided subsequently furnished updated data in multiple presentations at medical meetings throughout 2021.
-The ongoing Phase 2 Basket Study is an open label study designed to evaluate setmelanotide in patients with obesity defined as Body Mass Index (BMI) \geq 30 kg/m2 for patients 16 years of age or older or BMI \geq 95th percentile for age and gender for patients between 6 and 16 years old.
+The Phase 2 Basket Study was an open label study designed to evaluate setmelanotide in patients with obesity defined as BMI \geq 30 kg/m2 for patients 16 years of age or older or BMI \geq 95th percentile for age and gender for patients between 6 and 16 years old.
 Patients were stratified by cohort according to their genetic variant.
-The primary endpoint of the study is the percent of patients in each subgroup showing at least a 5% loss of body weight over three months ("clinical responders").
+The primary endpoint of the study was the percent of patients in each subgroup showing at least a 5% loss of body weight over three months ("clinical responders").